ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 Here are the general rules and instructions for this home workout routine:

-- Not only will Workout A and Workout B contain totally different exercises, there are two complete versions of each workout to be sure that beginners and more advanced lifters can follow this program and get results from it.
+- Not only will Workout A and Workout B contain totally different exercises, there are two complete versions of each workout to be sure that beginner level and more advanced lifters can follow this program and get results from it.

 - You’ll perform each exercise for a minute with the goal of NO REST.
-If you can’t do it for the entire minute, that’s okay.
+Try to challenge yourself, but if you can’t do it for the entire minute, that’s okay.
 You can simply rest/pause, and get back in on the action again and try to complete the remainder of the minute.
 As you get stronger you should be able to complete the entire minute for every single exercise!

 - The exercises are staggered in such a way that it should allow you to continue to move through the workout even though you’re fatigued from prior exercises.
 This gives you the chance to train to a point of progressive overload.